ISG-Siegen/Recommender-Systems.com/README.md

-Demo of 'Your-Project.Recommender-Systems.com'

-At least for now, this is only a demo page to illustrate our free subdomain service [Your-Project.Recommender-Systems.com](https://Your-Project.Recommender-Systems.com).
-For selected projects, we offer a free sub-domain that can be used as a custom domain for GitHub pages.
-This recommender-systems.com subdomain can be used instead of the original GitHub URL.
-For instance, the original URL of the page you are currently looking at is [https://isg-siegen.github.io/Recommender-Systems.com].
-But, thanks to custom domains the actual domain now is https://code.recommender-systems.com.

-If you want your own recommender-systems.com subdomain, continue read here: https://Your-Project.Recommender-Systems.com
+This is a demo page for our subdomain service https://your-project.recommender-systems.com/.

+The page you are currently looking at is hosted by GitHub Pages.
+Thanks to our subdomain service, the GitHub Web Site has the URL https://github-test.recommender-systems.com/.
+You could register your own subdomain $yourProject.recommender-systems.com and use it as a custom Domain with your GitHub Website.